How do you use the word intanto in Italian? What does it mean? How do you pronounce it?

 While you do your homework, I will clean the floor.

 Siediti un po’ sulla poltrona intanto che io sistemo la cucina.

-Sit in the armchair for a bit while I set up the kitchen.
+Sit down in the armchair for a bit while I tidy up the kitchen.

 Mio padre si addormenta spesso intanto che guarda la TV.